grannycart/by-sound-alone_source/manuscript/3_Chapter.md

 Shakes nodded and grinned through a mouthful of food.
 "Well --- partner --- who knew picking up a bunch of fucking filthy marooned scumbags in the middle of the ocean would lead to anything profitable!
 Fuckin' sweet."

-"Well if that's settled, I've been away from my boat for a couple of hours now, and that is enough for some serious fucking damage to have been done.
+"Well, if that's settled, I've been away from my boat for a couple of hours now, and that is enough for some serious fucking damage to have been done.
 I feel like I need to be getting back there."

 "You go, Captain Percy.
 I'm going to finish loading up on this chow."